Cambridge-ICCS/TCTrack/README.md

 ## Using TCTrack

-Information and examples of how to use TCTrack from within Python after installation can be found in the
+Details of how to use TCTrack can be found in the [getting-started documentation online](https://tctrack.readthedocs.io/en/latest/getting-started/index.html).

-[getting-started documentation online](https://tctrack.readthedocs.io/en/latest/getting-started/index.html).
+New users may wish to follow the [TCTrack tutorial](https://tctrack.readthedocs.io/en/latest/getting-started/tutorial.html) using the scripts in the [`tutorial/`](https://github.com/Cambridge-ICCS/TCTrack/tree/main/tutorial) directory.

 For a complete description of the library API see
 [API documentation](https://tctrack.readthedocs.io/en/latest/api/index.html).